300ms/js-capstone-project/README.md

 ### Game Design
 We have been asked to build a platform game such as the turn-based RPG game.
 We tried to design a simple but creative game, and implement it using Phaser.

-The Game logic is, player walks around the map, find enemies and destroy them.
-In a fight, for each enemy unit gets destroyed, player earns 10 points.
-For each player character unit gets destroyed, player loses 10 points.
+The Game logic is, the player walks around the map, finds enemies, and destroys them.
+In a fight, for each enemy unit to get destroyed, the player earns 10 points.
+For each player character unit gets destroyed, the player loses 10 points.

 The Game contains:

 #### Scenes

 * BootScene: This is the first scene displayed.
-It contains directions to a new game or to the Highscores Scene.
+It contains directions to a new game or the Highscores Scene.

-* WorldScene: This is the scene that displayed when player starts to a new game.
-Player has a character to move on the map in boundaries.
+* WorldScene: This is the scene that is displayed when the player starts a new game.
+The Player has a character to move on the map in boundaries.
 There are several, invisible, randomly spawned boxes on this scene.
-When character collides with one of these boxes, battle begins and this scene gets swapped with the BattleScene.
-When player press on "ESC" button on this scene, player score gets registered by LeaderBoard API request.
+When the character collides with one of these boxes, a battle begins and this scene gets swapped with the battle scene.
+When the player presses on the "ESC" button on this scene, the player's score gets registered by LeaderBoard API request and returns to the boot scene.
+When the player presses on "F1" on this scene, the player's score gets registered the same as the "ESC" button, but the player returns to the high scores scene.

-* BattleScene: This is the scene that displayed when user gets into a battle.
-Enemy characters are at the left side, player characters are at the right side.
+* BattleScene: This is the scene that is displayed when the player gets into a battle.
+Enemy characters are on the left side, player characters are on the right side.
 3 different action menus at the bottom of the screen.

 * UIScene: This is the scene that controls the UI elements in the Battle Scene like action menus and characters on the screen.
 It gets the Battle Scene and works with it.

 * Highscores Scene: This is the scene that displays the top 5 scores of this game.
-It gets all scores by LeaderBoard API request, filter the highest 5 of them and print on the screen.
+It gets all scores by LeaderBoard API request, filters the highest 5 of them, and prints on the screen.

 #### Units